jcubic/lips/REFERENCE.md

 ## assoc
 ```
 (assoc obj alist)
+(assoc obj alist proc)

 Returns pair from alist that match given key using equal? check.
+If procedure is providate it's used instead of equal?.
 ```

 ## assq